 - Double-click the Alias column and enter an alias for the field.

 - Select the Data Type column and choose a data type from the drop-down menu.

-- If you are creating a new text field, you can change the length parameter of the field by clicking in the Length cell and either typing in the desired length or clicking the up and down arrows in the cell to reach the desired length.
+- If you are creating a new text field, you can change the length parameter of the field by clicking in the Length cell and either typing the desired length or clicking the up and down arrows in the cell to reach the desired length.

-Save edits made in the fields view
+Save edits made in the Fields view

 When you are finished making edits, click the Save button on the Fields tab to apply the edits you've made, and any edits made before this, to the underlying database.

 As edits are made in the Fields view, a green indicator appears next to edited rows.
 ArcGIS Pro keeps a record of the changes made in the Fields view in memory until they are applied to the database by clicking the Save button on the tab.